fish-shell/fish-shell/doc_src/cmds/set_color.rst

 Notes
 -----

-1. Using **set_color normal** will reset all colors and modes to the terminal's default.
+1. Using ``set_color normal`` will reset all colors and modes to the terminal's default.
+2. In contrast, ``set_color --foreground normal`` will only reset the foreground color and leave all the other colors and modes unchanged.
-2. Setting the background color only affects subsequently written characters.
+3. Setting the background color only affects subsequently written characters.
 Fish provides no way to set the background color for the entire terminal window.
 Configuring the window background color (and other attributes such as its opacity) has to be done using whatever mechanisms the terminal provides.
 Look for a config option.
-3. Some terminals use the ``--bold`` escape sequence to switch to a brighter color set rather than increasing the weight of text.
+4. Some terminals use the ``--bold`` escape sequence to switch to a brighter color set rather than increasing the weight of text.
-4. ``set_color`` works by printing sequences of characters to standard output.
+5. ``set_color`` works by printing sequences of characters to standard output.
 If used in command substitution or a pipe, these characters will also be captured.
 This may or may not be desirable.
 Checking the exit status of ``isatty stdout`` before using ``set_color`` can be useful to decide not to colorize output in a script.

 Examples
 --------